-12. The Committee notes with concern that the National Security Law was passed by the National People's Congress of the People's Republic of China without consultation with the public and civil society in Hong Kong, China.
-The Committee is deeply concerned about the overly broad interpretation of and arbitrary application of the Law, reportedly leading to the arrests of over 200 persons since its enactment in 2020, including 12 children, on grounds of endangering national security, with 44 of the convictions of 12 persons under the Law not falling within the four categories of offences specified therein.
-Furthermore, it is concerned that, despite article 4 of the Law guaranteeing respect and protection of human rights in safeguarding national security Law ("the Implementation Rules") have unduly restricted a wide range of Covenant rights, as mentioned throughout the present concluding observations (arts.
-2, 4, 7, 9, 10, 12, 14, 15, 17, 18, 19, 21, 22 and 25).

-13. The Committee notes with grave concern the following shortcomings of the National Security Law:

-(a) The lack of clarity on "national security" and on the types of behaviour and conduct that constitute a criminal offence under the Law, which undermine the principle of legal certainty;

-(b) The transfer of national security cases to the organs of the Central People's Government, China not being a party to the Covenant, for investigation, prosecution, trial and execution of penalties, as provided for in articles 55, 56 and 57, which may lead to the de facto breach of obligations of Hong Kong, China under the Covenant;
+- 12. The Committee notes with concern that the National Security Law was passed by the National People's Congress without consultation with the public and civil society in Hong Kong, China.
+The Committee is deeply concerned about the overly broad interpretation and arbitrary application of the Law, reportedly leading to the arrests of more than 200 persons since its enactment in 2020, including 12 children, on grounds of endangering national security, and 44 of the charges against the 12 persons convicted under the Law not falling within the four categories of offences specified therein.
+Furthermore, it is concerned that, despite article 4 of the Law guaranteeing respect for and protection of human rights in safeguarding national security, the application of the Law and the implementation rules established under article 43 thereof have unduly restricted a wide range of Covenant rights, as mentioned throughout the present concluding observations (arts.
+2, 4, 7, 9, 10, 12, 14, 15, 17, 18, 19, 21, 22 and 25). - 13.
+The Committee notes with grave concern the following shortcomings of the National Security Law: - (a) The lack of clarity on "national security" and on the types of behaviour and conduct that constitute a criminal offence under the Law, which undermines the principle of legal certainty; - (b) The transfer of national security cases to the organs of the Central People's Government, China not being a party to the Covenant, for investigation, prosecution, trial and execution of penalties, as provided for in articles 55, 56 and 57, which may lead to de facto breach of obligations of Hong Kong, China, under the Covenant;

-(c) The absence of mechanisms, provided for in the Law, allowing suspects of national security offences to challenge enforcement measures carried out by the authorities of the Central People's Government and seek judicial remedies in case of violation of Covenant rights by law enforcement officers of the Central People's Government;

-(d) The excessive power of the Chief Executive and other measures provided for in the Law, which can effectively undermine the independence of judiciary and procedural safeguards for access to justice and right to a fair trial, as specified in paragraph 35;

-(e) The extensive investigative powers of the Department for Safeguarding National Security of the Police Force of the HKSAR and the absence of judicial oversight thereof, provided for in article 43 of the Law and its Implementation Rules;

-(f) The lack of clarity on the grounds for invoking extraterritorial application of the Law (arts.
-2, 4, 7, 9, 10, 12, 14, 15, 17, 18, 19, 21, 22 and 25).

-14. The Committee welcomes the assurance of the Delegation that the development of future legislation under article 23 of the Basic Law would involve public consultations.
-Hong Kong, China should:

-(a) Take concrete steps to repeal the current National Security Law and, in the meantime, refrain from applying the Law;

-(b) Ensure that the legislative process for enacting a new national security law is inclusive and transparent, facilitating the free, open and meaningful participation of civil society and the public, and that it addresses the concerns relating to the current National Security Law expressed by international human rights mechanisms, including this Committee, with a view to ensuring that the new legislation fully conforms with the Covenant.
+- (c) The absence of mechanisms under the Law to allow suspects of national security offences to challenge enforcement measures taken by the authorities of the Central People's Government and seek judicial remedies in case of violation of Covenant rights by law enforcement officers of the Central People's Government; - (d) The excessive power of the Chief Executive and other measures provided for in the Law, which can effectively undermine the independence of judiciary and procedural safeguards for access to justice and the right to a fair trial, as specified in paragraph 35 below; - (e) The extensive investigative powers of the Hong Kong Police Force's department for safeguarding national security and the absence of judicial oversight thereof, provided for under article 43 of the Law and the implementation rules; - (f) The lack of clarity on the grounds for invoking the Law's extraterritorial application (arts.
+2, 4, 7, 9, 10, 12, 14, 15, 17, 18, 19, 21, 22 and 25). - 14.
+The Committee welcomes the assurances by the delegation that the development of future legislation under article 23 of the Basic Law would involve public consultations.
+Hong Kong, China, should: - (a) Take concrete steps to repeal the current National Security Law and, in the meantime, refrain from applying it; - (b) Ensure that the legislative process for enacting a new national security law is inclusive and transparent and facilitates the free, open and meaningful participation of civil society and the public, and that the concerns relating to the current National Security Law expressed by international human rights mechanisms, including this Committee, are addressed with a view to ensuring that the new legislation fully conforms with the Covenant.